dstdaskjl/mini-c-compiler/Tokenizer/minc/readme.txt

 The code below is for compiling the java files.
-Change the filepath and put the code in the main method.
+Change the file path and put the code in the main method.

 args = new String[] { F I L E P A T H };
 if(args.length <= 0)